hirwapatrick/onlinemovie/README.md

-php and mysql movie website
+Php and mysql movie website